 It took us 3 hours to get down as the loose earth made it very difficult and there were a lot of human traffic jams.
 Our guide was so good and always knew where the hardest parts were and he would make sure he was there with his hand out to help us.
 We got back to the van about 9:45am, very sweaty and very tired.
 I stayed awake until 10am as that was what time I woke up the day before.
 When else am I going to say that I stayed up for 24 hours solid and climbed a volcano?!

 The rest of the day was a bit of a write off.
 We had a nap in the car and then a nap back in our capsules (which did I mention has TWO pillows?!) and felt much better.
-The rest of the day consisted of Indonesian lunch of nasi goreng, watching a film in the chill area of our hostel and then back to the Italian restaurant for dinner.
+The rest of the day consisted of Indonesian lunch of nasi goreng (fried rice with vegetables and a fried egg), watching a film in the chill area of our hostel and then back to the same Italian restaurant for dinner.
 I slept very well that night!

 Ubud is beautiful.
-When you think of the spiritual side of Bali and people eating lots of healthy fruit, this is the place.
+When you think of the spiritual side of Bali and people doing yoga and eating lots of healthy fruit, this is the place.
 We began the day with a super healthy breakfast of fruit, granola and yoghurt and then went for a long walk… around the local market.
 We knew this was the last place to really get any souvenirs so our eyes feasted upon the bags and candles and clothes and pineapple things and more!
-We shopped til we dropped and then collapsed into our chairs at a nearby restaurant, ready for food.
+We shopped til we dropped and then collapsed into our chairs at a nearby restaurant, ready for food (probably more rice).

 In the afternoon we went for a stroll through some nearby rice fields.
 It’s amazing to see how much care is needed to make one of the most mass produced foods on the planet.